-Our accounts receivable primarily include the commission receivable from insurance brokerage service, the transaction fees receivable from borrowers and service fees receivable from industry partners.
-As of December 31, 2019, 2020 and 2021, we had accounts receivable of RMB3.4 million, RMB122.7 million and RMB305.0 million (US\$47.9 million), respectively.
-The increase in our accounts receivable from 2019 to 2020 and the increase from 2020 to 2021 were primarily due to the increase in service fees receivable from industry partners and commission receivable from insurance brokerage service.
-As of December 31, 2021, we had RMB93.8 million (US\$14.7 million) in service fees receivable from industry partners and RMB159.7 million (US\$25.1 million) in commission receivable from insurance brokerage service.
+Our accounts receivable primarily include the commission receivable from insurance brokerage service and service fees receivable from industry partners.
+As of December 31, 2020, 2021 and 2022, we had accounts receivable of RMB122.7 million, RMB305.0 million and RMB221.0 million (US\$32.0 million), respectively.
+The increase in our accounts receivable from 2020 to 2021 was primarily due to the increase in service fees receivable from industry partners and commission receivable from insurance brokerage service.
+The decrease in our accounts receivable from 2021 to 2022 was primarily due to collections of commission receivables.
+As of December 31, 2022, we had RMB152.1 million (US\$22.1 million) in service fees receivable from industry partners and RMB68.8 million (US\$10.0 million) in commission receivable from insurance brokerage service.

-Our prepaid expenses and other assets include primarily funds receivable from external payment networks, loans to third parties and funds receivable from insurance and guarantee companies, and our accrued expenses and other liabilities include primarily accrued payroll and welfare, tax payable, accrued customer incentives, and accrued advertisement expense, and funds collected on behalf of third-party guarantee companies.
+Our prepaid expenses and other assets primarily include funds receivable from external payment networks, funds receivable for disposal of financing receivables and deposits, and our accrued expenses and other liabilities include primarily accrued payroll and welfare, tax payable and payable to investors.

-Although we consolidated the results of operations of Yiren Wealth, Tianjin Linyang and CreditEase Puhui, the consolidated variable interest entities, we only have access to the cash balances and the future earnings of Yiren Wealth, Tianjin Linyang and CreditEase Puhui through our contractual arrangements with them.
+Although we consolidated the results of operations of Yiren Wealth and CreditEase Puhui, the consolidated variable interest entities, we only have access to the cash balances and the future earnings of Yiren Wealth and CreditEase Puhui through our contractual arrangements with them.
 See "Item 4.
 Information on the Company-A. History and Development of Our Company."
 In addition, although we consolidate the cash flow of the Consolidated ABFE into our cash flow, the cash balance of the Consolidated ABFE is not available to fund our general liquidity needs.
-For more information about the Consolidated ABFE, please see "-Critical Accounting Policies, Judgments and Estimates-Basis of Presentation, Combination and Consolidation" below.
+For more information about the Consolidated ABFE, please see "Note 2-Summary of Significant Accounting Policies-Basis of Consolidation" appearing in Item 18 of this Annual Report.
 For restrictions and limitations on liquidity and capital resources as a result of our corporate structure, see "-Holding Company Structure" below.